What to expect from recovery

 - Strenuous activity, especially lifting and other activities that use your upper body.
-This will give the incision where the device was implanted time to heal
+This will give the incision where the device was inserted time to heal

-- Rough contact that could result in blows to your implant site
+- Rough contact that could result in blows to your insertion site

 - Lifting heavy objects until instructed by your doctor

-Whether you’re going away for the weekend or running a quick errand, it’s important to carry your Medical Device Identification Card with you at all times.
-Your Medical Device ID Card contains your name, your doctor’s name and phone number, and the model numbers of your device and leads.
+Whether you’re going away for the weekend or running a quick errand, it’s important to carry your medical device ID card with you at all times.
+Your medical device ID card contains your name, your doctor’s name and phone number, and the model number of your device.
 In an emergency, the card will alert medical and security personnel that you have an implanted device.
-You will be given a temporary Medical Device ID Card when you receive your device.
-Your permanent card will be mailed to your home approximately six to eight weeks after your implant.
+You will be given a temporary medical device ID card when you receive your device.
+Your permanent card will be mailed to your home approximately six to eight weeks after your ICM device is inserted.